 It's no secret that doctors tend to have nicer homes than the average person.
 But just how much more expensive are they?

 At LeverageRx, we have processed thousands of physician mortgage loans.
-That means we can provide a great deal of insight on this topic.
+That means we can answer a lot of questions about the types of houses doctors can afford.

 Using 2017 house pricing data from Trulia and our own internal data, we mapped out: